dunglas/frankenphp/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have discovered a security issue directly affecting FrankenPHP, please do **NOT** report it publicly but send a detailed report to [kevin+frankenphp-security@dunglas.dev](mailto:kevin+frankenphp-security@dunglas.dev?subject=Security%20issue%20affecting%20FrankenPHP).
+If you believe you have discovered a security issue directly affecting FrankenPHP, please do **NOT** report it publicly.

+Please write a detailed vulnerability report and send it [through GitHub](https://github.com/golang/go/issues/57786) or to [kevin+frankenphp-security@dunglas.dev](mailto:kevin+frankenphp-security@dunglas.dev?subject=Security%20issue%20affecting%20FrankenPHP).

-Only vulnerabilities directly affecting FrankenPHP should be reported using this email.
+Only vulnerabilities directly affecting FrankenPHP should be reported to this project.
 Flaws affecting components used by FrankenPHP (PHP, Caddy, Go...) or using FrankenPHP (Laravel Octane, PHP Runtime...) should be reported to the relevant projects.